simple-configuration-server/website/extensions/yaml-constructors.md

 parent: Extensions
 ---
 # YAML Constructors
-All YAML constructors must inherit from the SCSYamlTagConstructor class.
-SCS adds the the following attributes to a loader that's passed to construct
+All YAML constructors must inherit from the scs.yaml.SCSYamlTagConstructor class.
+SCS adds the the following attributes to a loader that's passed to the `construct()` method:
-method:
 * `.resave` (bool): If during parsing you edit some part of the JSON, set this to `True` inside your constructor, to indicate the parsed data should be saved back to the file after loading.
 * `.filepath` (pathlib.Path): Use this inside your constructor to for example parse relative paths.

+{: .note}
+If you set `.resave = True`, the parsed data is saved back to the file, meaning any additional whitespace or comments from the original file will be lost

 Below is a simple example of a custom YAML constructor: